Fast, Easy, Secure

 Interest on home equity loans/lines that are not considered home acquisition debt may not be tax deductible.
 Please consult your tax advisor.

 Discount only applicable as long as payments are set up for automatic deduction from a PNC checking account.
 The removal of any discount, such as auto deduction or employee, will increase the rate.

 *Advertised rates for the Home Equity Installment Loan, Choice Home Equity Line of Credit and Home Equity Rapid Refinance Loan include a 0.25% interest rate discount for automatic payment from a PNC checking account.
-Advertised rates for the Choice Home Equity Line of Credit include a 0.25% interest rate discount for automatic payment from a PNC checking account and a 0.25% interest rate discount for a $25,000 draw at closing excluding funds to pay PNC debt.

 Bank deposit products and services provided by PNC Bank, National Association.
 Member FDIC